welldonestudio/welldonestudio.github.io/docs/add-chain/index.md

 ### 3. Suggest Chain

-If you wish to add a new network that does not yet exist on the [AddChain](https://addchain.welldonestudio.io/ethereum), request directly on the [GitHub Repository](https://github.com/dsrvlabs/wds-addchain-data-list).
+If you wish to add a new network that does not yet exist on the [AddChain](https://addchain.welldonestudio.io/ethereum), request it directly on the [GitHub Repository](https://github.com/dsrvlabs/wds-addchain-data-list).

 Please refer to the example on the README then place the `.json` data of the network you would like to add into the relevant network in the data folder.
 Once your pull request is merged, the change will be reflected directly on our [AddChain](https://addchain.welldonestudio.io/ethereum) website.